Jennifer Williams is getting it done at Weiland's Market

 John Williams died in 2016 at the age of 78.
 His daughter had become the face of Weiland’s, and she adopted his philosophy of “don’t make a production about it—just get it done” in operating the store.
 But Weiland’s, as it exists today, is a team effort.
 Both Williams and Bowman, who leaves for work each day at 3 a.m., insist they need each other to run the business along with their 80 employees.

-Kristin Mullins, CEO of the Ohio Grocers Association, knows Williams and Bowman as a Weiland's customer—and also through Williams' involvement in the group as vice chair of operations.
+Kristin Mullins, CEO of the Ohio Grocers Association, knows Williams and Bowman as customers, and Williams more so through her involvement in the group as vice chair of operations.
 Weiland’s, in fact, will be the recipient of the association’s 2021 Pinnacle Award, which recognizes operational excellence.

 Mullins says the pandemic has given some independent grocery stores across Ohio a shot in the arm.
 “There’s a recognition in communities of how important a grocery store is to them,” she says.
 “There’s a feel you get when you walk into Weiland’s that you’re not a stranger.
 That’s really important right now.”